ethereum/EIPs/EIPS/eip-1.md

 Once the EIP is ready for the repository, the EIP editor will:

--   Assign a EIP number (generally the PR number or, if preferred by the author, the Issue # if ther was discussion in the Issues section of this repository about this EIP)
+-   Assign a EIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this EIP)

 <!-- -->